gt-cs3220/gt-cs3220.github.io/labday2.md

 A Frame and testing code are provided.

-A solution is also included.
+An example code is in verilog_part2.pptx

 **Task #4**:  Initialize the memory with test.mem (mem_example folder)

-First, initialize the memory contents using test.mem file.
+First, initialize the memory contents using ex1.mem file.

-For the first 10 cycles read the contents of memory.
-Every cycle the memory address is incremented.
+Read the value from the memory every cycle and write a new contents (old content + 1) to the same memory location.

-For the second 10 cycles, write values into a memory.
-Every cycle the memory address is incremented.
+Every cycle, the memory address is incremented.

-For the third 10 cycles, read the new contents for the memory.
+In this design, you are using synchronous design.

+An example code is in verilog_part2.pptx

 Note: The example verilog codes are mostly from "Verilog by example: a concise introduction for FPGA design" by Blaine C. Readler"